Algarve: Etymology

 The term "Algarve" comes from the Arabic الغرب (al-ġarb), meaning "the west", that is, Western Al-Andalus.
-This term was used by the Portuguese to refer to the areas of Iberia right to their south, which were under Muslim control, with the term eventually narrowing down to only the southwesternmost region.
+This term was used by the Portuguese to refer to the areas of Iberia directly to their south, which were under Muslim control, with the term eventually narrowing down to only the southwesternmost region.

 After a streak of military victories against the Wattasids in 1471 that resulted in the conquest of the cities of Asilah and Tangier, the Portuguese, who saw their overseas conquests as an extension of the Reconquista, came to refer to their North African possessions as the "Algarve-Beyond-the-Sea" (Algarve de Além-Mar) or the "African Algarve", in contrast with the European Algarve, now retroactively known as "Algarve-Before-the-Sea" (Algarve de Aquém-Mar).
 It was thus common to speak of "the Algarves" in the plural, even after the abandonment of Portugal's last North African outpost in 1769, especially in the context of the title of "King/Queen of the Algarves" held by Portuguese monarchs right up until the implantation of the Portuguese Republic, with the plural form falling into disuse since.
 Spanish monarchs also claim the title, though only in pretense, not laying any territorial claims on the European Algarve (although Ceuta has historically been considered part of the so-called "Algarve-Beyond-the-Sea").